AxaFrance/oidc-client/MIGRATION_GUIDE_V3_TO_V4.md

-﻿# Migrate from v3 to v4
+﻿# Migrating from v3 to v4

 V4 is a complete rewrite.
 It uses the libraries ["App-AuthJS"](https://github.com/openid/AppAuth-JS) instead of oidc-client.
 In the v4 we have chosen to remove a lot the surface API in order to simplify usage and enforce security.